YouvenZ/MARIO-Challenge-MICCAI-2024/summary/readme.md

-Here's a more general README to guide participants in filling out the document:

----

-# README: General Guide for Completing the Submission Template
+# README: General Guide for Completing the Submission Template for the MARIO challenge 🕹️ 🍄

 This README provides instructions for filling out the submission template.
 Please read each section carefully to ensure the document is completed accurately.